nitishkumar333/Activity-Tracker-Agent/README.md

-Here's a more engaging version of the README with added emojis to make it visually appealing:

----

 # 📊 **Activity Tracker Agent**

 The **Activity Tracker Agent** is a Python-based desktop application designed to monitor user activity and distinguish between genuine user behavior and automated/scripted inputs.
 It features 🖱️ **mouse** and ⌨️ **keyboard** tracking, 🌍 **time zone detection**, and 📸 **configurable screenshot intervals**, with an optional blur feature.
 The application can upload screenshots to cloud storage, making it an ideal solution for tracking employee activity remotely.